Gym Climber is a free magazine published three times a year.

 Gym Climber Staff

-DUANE RALEIGH, Publisher and Editor in Chief, has climbed for 45 years and worked in publishing for 25.
-He is author of hundreds of routes in areas from Yosemite to the Fisher Towers to southern Texas, and has climbed worldwide.
+DUANE RALEIGH, Publisher and Editor in Chief of Rock and Ice, Ascent and Gym Climber magazines, has climbed for 45 years and worked in publishing for 25.
+He is author of hundreds of routes from Yosemite to the Fisher Towers to southern Texas, and has climbed worldwide.
 He is a former member of Yosemite Search and Rescue, the author of four books including the National Outdoor Book Award-winning Knots and Slings for Climbers, a former columnist for Sports Afield, and winner of the 2013 American Alpine Club Literary Award.
-Most recently, with John Long, he edited Yosemite, The Iron Age, published by Patagonia Books.
-Find him here: @duaneraleigh
+Most recently, with John Long, he edited Yosemite, The Iron Age.

-FRANCIS SANZARO (Ph.D.), Editor, has been climbing for over 25 years, and has worked in publishing for 15.
+FRANCIS SANZARO (Ph.D.), Editor of Rock and Ice, Ascent and Gym Climber magazines, has been climbing for over 25 years, and has worked in publishing for 18.
 As it turns out, he was featured on the cover of Rock and Ice in the late 1990s.
-He is the author of a handful of books, as well as fiction, essays and academic writing.
+He is the author of a handful of books, as well as fiction, poetry, essays and academic writing.
 Some of his first ascents can be found in the forests of Fort Collins, the Southwest, and the Adirondacks.
-He enjoys shiver bivys, big alpine walls, and dusting off new boulders.
-The recipient of numerous awards and grants, he received his doctorate from Syracuse University, and, while hailing from the East Coast, now calls Carbondale his home.
-Find him here: @francis_sanzaro
+He enjoys shiver bivys, big walls, and dusting off new boulders.
+The recipient of numerous awards and grants, he received his doctorate from Syracuse University.
+Insta.
+FB.

 ALISON OSIUS, Executive Editor, has been climbing for 40 years and in the past taught climbing in North Wales, California, Washington State and New Hampshire.
 She competed at national and international climbing events from World Cups to the X Games.
-She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in many magazines, newspapers and anthologies; past president of the American Alpine Club; and winner of the 2007 AAC Literary Award.
-She has a Master’s Degree from the Columbia University School of Journalism.
+She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in 50 magazines, newspapers and anthologies; past president (first woman pres.) of the American Alpine Club; and winner of the 2007 AAC Literary Award.
+She has a Master’s Degree from the Columbia University.

 RANDALL LEVENSALER, Art Director, has built a reputation as a leader in magazine design and photo editing.
-Before building his career in print design Randall spent many years developing his creative eye working as a photo assistant and photographer in California.
+Randall spent many years developing his creative eye working as a photo assistant and photographer in California.
 He has worked with numerous outdoor companies, including Marmot, La Sportiva, The Access Fund, American Alpine Club, Sierra Designs, Kelty, Climbing and Urban Climber magazines.
 Randy balances his visual pursuits with his passion for the outdoors.
 Whether it’s climbing, biking, running or skiing, he relishes being self-propelled in the mountains.